 featured image

-For tradespeople, such as plumbers, electricians or painter-decorators, calculating costs for your customers is a balancing act, with several considerations to be taken into acccount, including the cost of materials and supplies necessary for the job, overhead expenses for the business and the cost of labour.
+For tradespeople, such as plumbers, electricians or painter-decorators, calculating costs for your customers is a balancing act, with several considerations to be taken into account, including the cost of materials and supplies necessary for the job, overhead expenses for the business and the cost of labour.

 It is in the latter area where some confusion may lie, particularly with regards to VAT treatment.
 This brief guide will outline what you need to know about VAT on labour costs.